bangbay/wp-user-avatar/readme.txt

 2. Doesn't add a fixed width and height to the image if you use the aforementioned values.
 This will give you more flexibility to resize the image with CSS.
 3. Optionally adds CSS classes "alignleft", "alignright", or "aligncenter" to position your avatar.
 4. Shows nothing if the user has no WP User Avatar image.
-5. Shows the user's gravatar.com avatar or the Default Avatar only if "Show Avatars" is enabled in your Discussion settings.
+5. Shows the user's gravatar.com avatar or Default Avatar only if "Show Avatars" is enabled in your Discussion settings.

 = get_avatar =

 1. Requires you to enable "Show Avatars" in your Discussion settings to show any avatars.
 2. Accepts only numeric values for your avatar size.
 3. Always adds a fixed width and height to your image.
 This may cause problems if you use responsive CSS in your theme.
-4. Show the user's gravatar.com avatar or the Default Avatar if the user doesn't have a WP User Avatar image.
+4. Shows the user's gravatar.com avatar or Default Avatar if the user doesn't have a WP User Avatar image.
 (Choosing "Blank" as your Default Avatar still generates a transparent image file.)
 5. Requires no changes to your theme files if you are currently using <code>get_avatar</code>.

 = Can I create a custom Default Avatar? =